DataFn

 npm install @datafn/core @datafn/client @datafn/server

-Install only the packages you need. @datafn/core is a peer dependency of both @datafn/client and @datafn/server.
+Install only what you need. @datafn/core is shared by both client and server.

 Quick Start